All Episodes

 Go for it.

-It was amazing that the pro choice party didn't give their voters one when it came to the presidential candidate.
+It was amazing that the pro-choice party didn't give their voters one when it came to the presidential candidate.

-And he just gave me a very scary look.
+Andy just gave me a very scary look.

-Having having spent so much time there, I got to know and be friends with I may be the only person in America who's friends with both uh Sean Hannity and Anderson Cooper.
+I may be the only person in America who's friends with both Sean Hannity and Anderson Cooper.

 One of the things I've learned with working with Anderson is he is a master of the poker face.

-Uh, but that's that's what's happened to CNN.
+But that's what's happened to CNN.

-I get this call, and I'm literally on the jersey turnpike within sight of the skyline of New York, and I'm supposed to be on that night, and I get a call from CNN telling me that I have been fired.
+I get this call, and I'm literally on the Jersey turnpike within sight of the skyline of New York.

 Oh, geez.

-And and the reason for my firing was, of course, I had managed to upset the uh people at Media Matters and campaigning for my firing for months on end, just about all the time I was there, they wanted me off the air.
+And the reason for my firing was, of course, I had managed to upset the people at Media Matters and campaigning for my firing for months on end.

-What you know what what's the deal here?
+What's the deal here?

 On Kamala's record.

-Uh I mean it it wrote itself.
+I mean, it wrote itself.

 I just love how Jeff Zucker was the president of that network and he has to protect you.

-They just kept her off the air for two years and just let her you know run out of her contract and now Fox is lucky enough to have her so we're we're we're happy about that.
+They just kept her off the air for two years and just let her, you know, run out her contract.

-But enough about the the media business.
+But enough about the media business.

 Who wants to talk about these clowns?

-So post presidency, Jimmy Carter's you know at least the perception from the public was far better than when he was actually president.
+So post-presidency, Jimmy Carter's, you know, at least the perception from the public was far better than when he was actually president.

 Yeah, yeah.

-Yeah um because Jimmy Carter was so unpopular and uh I mean I vividly remember you know you go to the gas station and you'd have to wait in line for about an hour to fill up your tank and then when you got there to the to fill up your tank you were told you couldn't fill it up.
+And, I mean, I vividly remember, you know, you'd go to the gas station and you'd have to wait in line for about an hour to fill up your tank.

-They were there was a limit on how much gas you could pump into your tank.
+There was a limit on how much gas you could pump into your tank.

-And wasn't it odd even license plates as well like on certain days you could only get gas?
+And wasn't it odd, even license plates as well?

 That's right.

-then former Governor Reagan and I remember all my political elders in the Pennsylvania delegation people of some prominence here in the state telling me that we had to be for Ford because Reagan could never carry Pennsylvania.
+And I remember all my political elders in the Pennsylvania delegation, people of some prominence here in the state, telling me that we had to be for Ford because Reagan could never carry Pennsylvania.

-It was a landslide and four years later when I had the opportunity to be involved in the Reagan Bush re election campaign he carried forty nine states.
+And four years later, when I had the opportunity to be involved in the Reagan-Bush re-election campaign, he carried 49 states.

-Could have carried fifty, I understand.
+Could have carried 50, I understand.

-Like he could have campaigned in Minnesota and probably would have tipped that state, but he's like, I don't want to embarrass the guy completely by making him lose his home state, and that was Walter Mondale, of course.
+Like, he could have campaigned in Minnesota and probably would have tipped that state, but he's like, I don't want to embarrass the guy completely by making him lose his home state.

-Discuss at the time.
+Disgusted at the time.

-So what we settled on was sending him to do uh a rally in Fargo, North Dakota, where the television channel reaches into Minnesota.
+So what we settled on was sending him to do a rally in Fargo, North Dakota, where the television channel reaches into Minnesota, but he didn't go into Minnesota.

-Oh wow.
+Oh, wow.

 That's amazing.

-Is she the worst candidate we have ever seen because I can't think of one who had less authenticity, more flip-flops, and just in general would just say anything to get elected and had zero political instincts, because when you choose that goofy eighties sitcom dad that is Tim Walls out of the aforementioned Minnesota over somebody like Josh Shapiro from a state that you need, and Shapiro was at something like sixty something percent approval, uh the instincts weren't there.
+Because when you choose that goofy 80s sitcom dad that is Tim Walz out of the aforementioned Minnesota over somebody like Josh Shapiro from a state that you need and Shapiro was at something like 60-something percent approval, the instincts weren't there.

 So is she the worst candidate of our lifetimes up until this point?